anahid1988/DeepRUL/README.md

 **Project Type** - Bring your own method

-**Project Motivation** - This project is a PhD in progress and is motivated by the work of
+**Project Motivation** - This project is part of a PhD in progress and is motivated by the work of
 * [Ribeiro et. al., 2016 "Why should I trust you?"
 Explaining the predictions of any classifier.
 Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining](https://www.kdd.org/kdd2016/papers/files/rfp0573-ribeiroA.pdf)
 * [Schmidt et al., 2019.
 Quantifying interpretability and trust in machine learning systems.
 AAAI-19 Workshop on Network Interpretability for Deep Learning](https://arxiv.org/abs/1901.08558)
 * [Guilleme et al., 2019.
 Agnostic local explanation for time series classification.
 2019 IEEE 31st International Conference on Tools with Artificial Intelligence (ICTAI)](https://ieeexplore.ieee.org/document/8995349/)